WilfredC64/acid64c/library/readme.txt

 first audible note is written.
 All the data that is written to the SID is still returned, only the cycle data is modified so that the tune starts immediately.

+When skipping silence is done, the getCommand method will return SKIP_SILENCE_DONE_COMMAND.

 In order to know how much time is skipped, you can simply use the getTime method when the first SID_WRITE_COMMAND is triggered.
 You can then subtract the time from the total amount that is retrieved from getSongLength, or display the